frkosurf/bbbmw/README.md

     $ sh docs/configure.sh
     $ sh docs/install_dependencies.sh

-If you want to use `ConextGroupsOAuth2` run the following to initialize the
+If you want to use `ConextGroupsOAuth2` run the following command to initialize the database:
-database:

     $ php docs/init_oauth_db.php